wgseligman/GramsSim/GramsG4/README.md

 The result is that the complete chain of particle generation as modeled by Geant4 is available through `grams::MCTrackList`.

+The value of "TrackID" is a number assigned by Geant4 to each particle track modeled in the simulation.
+The value of TrackID should be treated as an arbitrary number.
+While is generally true that higher values of TrackID are assigned to particles that occur later in a sequence of simulated particles (e.g., a parent's TrackID will always be lower than a daughter's), there is no time-ordering associated with the TrackID number.
+In particular, it is _not_ safe to assume that a primary particle will always have a TrackID of 0.

 ### grams::MCLArHits